Malton, Mississauga

 Malton is a neighbourhood in the northeastern part of the city of Mississauga, Ontario, Canada, located to the northwest of Toronto.

-Malton is bounded by Highway 427 to the east, the Brampton city limits (a Canadian National Railway (CN) rail line) to the north, Airport Road to the west, and a second CN line and Toronto Pearson International Airport to the south.
-Malton is unique in that it does not adjoin any other Mississauga neighbourhood, being separated by the airport and extensive industrial areas.
+Malton is bounded by Highway 427 to the east, the Brampton city limits (a Canadian National Railway (CN) rail line) to the north, roughly Airport Road to the west, and a second CN line and Toronto Pearson International Airport to the south.
+Malton is unique in that it does not adjoin any other Mississauga neighbourhood (though it does border Toronto's Rexdale neighbourhood east of the 427), being separated by the airport and extensive industrial areas.
 All of the roads in this area are named after cities in the United Kingdom.
 Mimico Creek flows through Malton.
 The oldest portion of Malton is located on the northwest corner of Airport and Derry Roads.

 Together, the Malton and Britannia Woods areas compose Ward 5.

 History

 1820–1936

 The Second Purchase from the Mississauga Indians on Wednesday, October 28, 1818, was for 648,000 acres.
 Toronto Township received 34,556 acres, increasing its total acreage to 64,125.
 The Toronto Township expansion included Malton Village.

 The village of Malton took up the east half of Lot 11, Concession 6, East of Hurontario Street (EHS).
 This was the 100-acre land grant of Joseph Price that was designated in 1821.
 Most sources say Malton was first settled in 1819 or 1820.

 The northeast corner of Toronto Township was first settled in 1820 by Richard Halliday.
 There is no Halliday listed in the Land Registry papers, so he probably was a squatter and then rented, or his purchase was not registered.
 Halliday was the local blacksmith and innkeeper, and he named the settlement Malton, after his home in England, Malton, North Yorkshire.

 Another early settler was Joseph Tomlinson.
 His land petition was dated August 25, 1819.
 He and his wife Mary came to Malton in August 1820 to claim his 100-acre land grant; the east half of Lot 10, Conc.
 7. Joseph built a cabin 16x20, cleared and fenced 5 acres, cleared the roadway in front of the property within 18 months to comply with the conditions of his land grant.